muratatak77/Card-Game-Exercise/README.md

 # Card-Game-Exercise

-This game is designed as 5 players and one dealer.
+This game is designed as 5 players and 1 dealer.

 To start the game in the console.